SammystTheAnalyst/Data-Visualization/README.md

-# Data-Visualization
+# Excel-Projects
-This repository contains files on visualization of data projects I completed.
+This repository contains files on exploration and visualization of data projects I completed using MS Excel.
-The visualization of these projects were done using visualization tools such as Microsoft Excel Pivot Table, Jupyter Notebook, Microsoft PowerBI, and Tableau.